Import your first component

 Download the story.to.design plugin

-02 - Run plugin in your target Figma canvas
+02 - Run the plugin in your target Figma canvas

 Run the plugin in the page and design file where you would like to import your components.